urbit/urbit.org-reloaded/main/posts/address-space.md

 In the PKI, your ship is your cryptographic identity.
 Perhaps more intuitively, a ship is a sort of pronounceable phone number.

-And once Urbit is built, no one owns it.
+And once Urbit is built, no one owns the city.
 No one can control it.
-It does need governance; it governs itself, as a digital republic.
+It does need governance; but it governs itself as a digital republic.

 ## Details